ISR Business finance and investment studies

 As the actual or potential competition from non-bank suppliers and non-loan forms of business finance has increased, the banks have had to respond and adapt.
 They have taken various steps to increase efficiency, reduce costs/charges, and innovate and diversify in order to maintain their share of the market.(21)

 Government and the law have a major impact on small and medium-sized business financing.

 To begin with, the political-legal environment affects industrial-economic growth and performance overall.

-Excessive government spending and borrowing tend to result in higher inflation and interest rates – and then in generally higher costs of finance to business.
-High inflation and interest rates tend to have an especially adverse effect on long-term financing.
-In general, they tend to curtail longer-term fixed-rate lending and the corporate bonds market in favour of short-term variable rate loans and equity financing.
-They also tend to increase the cash-flow problems of many businesses, erode the real value of the cash resources of savers, investors, and consumers, and disrupt long-term business planning and decision-making capacities.
+Excessive government spending and borrowing tend to result in higher inflation and interest rates – and then in generally higher business financing costs.
+High inflation and interest rates have especially adverse effects on long-term financing.
+In general, they curtail longer-term fixed-rate lending and the corporate bonds market in favour of short-term variable rate loans and equity financing.
+They also increase the cash-flow problems of many businesses, erode the real value of the cash resources of savers, investors, and consumers, and disrupt long-term business planning and decision-making capacities.

-The taxation system also has a major direct and indirect impact on business financing.
+The taxation system also has major direct and indirect impacts on business financing.

 The tax system may also be biased in favour of debt finance and against equity – by (e.g.) treating interest payments as allowable expenses but not dividend payments.
 Some corporation tax regimes tax company profits and distributions separately with no interconnection.
 Others give shareholders credit for tax paid at the corporate level.
 The former kind of tax system will favour debt (bank loans, corporate bonds) over equity as a source of business finance.